ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/course-introduction.md

 Throughout this and the following two courses, you will build a website for Chico’s Cheese Bicycles Shop.
 Chico has developed a revolutionary bicycle made entirely out of cheese!
 Demand for the new bicycles is so high that Chico needs to get a website up as quickly as possible to handle orders and market their new products!
 When we’re finished with these courses, Chico’s site will look very much like this:

+{{ image('/static/img/courses/beginner/image12.png', 311, 550, caption='Completed AMP page for this tutorial') }}

+You can click on [this link](https://nice-consonant.glitch.me/) to see a live preview.
+Play around with the site.
+We have videos, embedded tweets, a login form, an image carousel, and ways to share our site on social media!
+Open the navigation menu by clicking on the icon made of three lines in the upper-left corner (also called a ‘hamburger menu icon’).
+Once the menu expands, click on the link to view the list of products.
+Notice how the list of products can be both sorted by price and filtered by category.
+Click on any of the products.
+Notice how more details about that product pop up on the screen?
+This site is a collection of features we see on many sites online today.
+This site was built entirely using AMP, and over the course of these lessons, you’re going to build this site yourself as well.

+Let’s dive in!

 [tip type="important"]